Research Machines Advert - May 1979

 "takes as its model the activities of the classroom teacher - presenting information, testing, supervising drilling-and-practice and keeping marks", rather than trying to develop a more child-centred approach which would allow pupils to use a computer as "a powerful tool with which to explore and manipulate the world".

-When micros first started appearing in schools, there was a significant lack of coordinated policy, with central government and local education authorities clearly ignorant of the impending revolution and teachers "sensing the value of computers as a teaching aid" but lacking clear guidance on how to make use of them, and for what[5].
+When microcomputers first started appearing in schools, there was a significant lack of coordinated policy, with central government and local education authorities clearly ignorant of the impending revolution, and teachers "sensing the value of computers as a teaching aid" but lacking clear guidance on how to make use of them, and for what[6].

 This also meant that instead of central purchasing, each school was buying whichever random machine the one teacher in school who knew about computers had recommended, or one from whichever manufacturer made the most persuasive sales pitch.

-The BBC's Computer Literacy project of 1982 could be seen as an attempt to sort this out, as it ended up putting the BBC Micro in many schools and eventually spurred the mandating of the BBC, Research Machine's 480Z and Sinclair's Spectrum as the only choices if schools wanted to make use of generous 50% grants available throughout the early 1980s[6].
+The BBC's Computer Literacy project of 1982 - which coincided with a change to MEP to include primary schools for the first time - could be seen as one attempt to sort this out, as it ended up putting the BBC Micro in many schools and led to the mandating of the BBC, Research Machine's 480Z and Sinclair's Spectrum as the only choices if schools wanted to make use of 50% grants available throughout the early 1980s[7].

 "as a consequence of microprocessor technology, we are now about to witness another revolutionary step forward.
 Our future generations will not only have the ability to read, write and perform arithmetic but also to express relationships and solve problems through languages of logic.
 Most commonly, everyone will be familiar with at least one programming language.
 Only through the widespread popular understanding of the languages of logic can we protect our personal values and rights from the encroachments on those freedoms resulting from programmed implementations of laws and procedures by narrow-minded technologists.
 An individual's freedom is determined, to some extent, by his ability to access information"[9]